aibaba-ai/aibaba-ai/libs/partners/openai/README.md

 # langchain-openai

-This package contains the LangChain integrations for OpenAI through their `openai` SDK.
+This package contains the AI Agents Force integrations for OpenAI through their `openai` SDK.

 ## Installation and Setup

-- Install the LangChain partner package
+- Install the AI Agents Force partner package
 ```bash
 pip install langchain-openai
 ```